ArushiD4/ArushiD4/README.md

 - Hi, I am Arushi.
-- I am pursuing Bachelors' in Computer Application.
+- I am pursuing Masters in Computer Application.
-- I am specializing in Cloud Technology and Information Security.

 <!---
 ArushiD4/ArushiD4 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.